Debut author, Robert A. Tayler, introduces us to his first volume in the “A Tide of Times” series:

 I dreamed of being a pirate when I was a young boy, also a cowboy, fighter pilot and an astronaut.
 Reading this book was a little like returning to that dream, but not nearly as romantic and far more deadly.

 Stories about time travel are some of my favorite and this story exemplifies that category so well!

-I love the tension that Roger is slowly floundering in.
-The question of what will people think is a biggie.
+I love the tension of revealing the truth to his wife and friends that Roger is slowly floundering in.
+The question of what people will think is a biggie.
 The author plays that song so well.
 I enjoyed reading this story so much.
 It’s quite well written, the dialogue shines, the scene-setting is delightful and the action is vigorous without being too detailed.
 The balance was perfect for me.

-I award 4.8 stars to “Plundering the Past”, the score would have been higher except for a few spelling errors.
+I award 4.8 stars to “Plundering the Past”.

 You can buy this book: